 - A physician referred a patient to me who needed to lose 100 pounds in order to undergo a heart transplant.
 After receiving my nutrition counseling services, the patient lost the 100 pounds, and ultimately no longer required the heart transplant.
 His significant weight loss allowed for his cardiac enzymes and heart function to return to normal.

 - Hundreds of my patients have had their physicians discontinue certain medications altogether as they have either successfully lost weight or modified their diets to address their specific medical conditions.
-Although many physicians are frequently surprised at the outcome of medical nutrition therapy, I don’t believe most dietitians are at all surprised because we know counseling and diet therapy are effective!
+Although many physicians are frequently surprised at the outcome of medical nutrition therapy, I don’t believe most dietitians are at all surprised because we know counseling and diet therapy are effective.

 As you can see, the impact of nutritional consulting can be tremendous.
 Dietitians are able to do a great deal to help you achieve your diet and exercise goals.
 Ultimately, this sets you on a path to a healthier lifestyle.
+And, while there are many that dispense advise, dietitians are uniquely trained to do so.
+There are “purists” and “realists”, as I coin them.
+The realists are the counselors that can work with your needs, and not their own, to get your goals accomplished.

 Has a dietitian made a difference in your life?